sjuxax/roku_remote/README.md

 <br><br>
 You shouldn't really need to use the power button as most Rokus will turn on when the input receives power from the TV.
 However it may be useful for turning the Roku OFF.
 <br><br>
 Runs on Python2 or Python3.
-All modules used are built in
 <br>
 <br>
 Runs on Linux, Mac, and Windows-